-Hundreds of young men are at work.
-Each is busy with a different job along the conveyor belt.
-The conveyor belt moves parts at a frantic pace.
+Hundreds of young men are at work, each busy with a different job at different stations along the conveyor belt.
+The conveyor belt is moving more parts than I can count and at a frantic pace.
 The air is heavy with the sounds of the machines, the clanging of hammers, and the grunts of the workers.
 Each man does one job and nothing else, working as fast as he can.
 No one stops to look at us.
 They don't take their eyes from their work-"That's a sure way to lose a finger, or worse," says Mr. Hubbard.

-Mr. Hubbard explains that my job will be to smooth the edges of the pinion gear.
-He shows me how to do this using a buffer.
-I will put the finished gear on the conveyor belt when I'm done.
+Mr. Hubbard explains that my job will be to smooth the edges on the pinion gear.
+He shows me how to do this using a special tool called a buffer.
+Then he shows me how to place a finished gear on the conveyor belt when I'm done.

 Mr. Hubbard asks me to show him what I've learned.
-When I'm done, he says, "Tip top, my boy.
-Now you're an expert.
-Get to work."
-Then he walks away.
+When I'm done showing, he clasps my shoulder warmly and says, "Tip top, my boy.
+Now you're an expert," and walks away.

 The work is harder than it looks.
-I have to stand on my feet for eight hours and do the same motions over and over again all day.
-If I don't move fast enough, the guys ahead of me on the assembly line begin to complain.
-They need me to finish so that they can do their jobs.
+I stand on my feet for eight hours, doing the same motions over and over again all day long.
+If I don't move fast enough, the guys ahead of me on the assembly line begin to protest and complain-they need me to finish so that they can do their jobs.

-I leave the factory at the end of the day.
-The frosty air outside is much quieter.
-I walk home deep in thought.
-I don't think I can do this job.
-I don't think I can do the same motions all day, everyday for the rest of my life.
+Leaving the factory, I find the frosty air outside to be much quieter.
+I walk home and think that I can't do the same motions for eight hours a day everyday for the rest of my life.
 If my family didn't need the money, I would walk home and never come back.
 But Ford pays better than most anyone else in town.
-With bonuses, I'll be able to make \$5 a day.
+With bonuses, I'll be able to make \$5 a day at Ford's factory.
 I'll be able to feed my family and even take them to an occasional picture show.
 Maybe one day, if we save up, we'll even have enough money to buy our own Model T. Then I can take my family out to the country on the weekends.
 Wouldn't that be grand!